 Now My 2¢:

-In a civil case on the other hand, where only a ‘more likely than not’ decision needs to be reached, many more factors can greatly influence the decision. for example, reducing the weight of your trigger pull could present a kernel of doubt into the minds of the jury and have them guessing if the follow-up shots were really necessary, or if they were a result of your modified trigger and the stress of the incident.
+In a civil case on the other hand, where only a more likely than not decision needs to be reached, more factors can greatly influence the decision.
+For example, reducing the weight of your trigger pull could present a kernel of doubt into the minds of the jury and have them guessing if the follow-up shots were really necessary, or if they were a result of your modified trigger and the stress of the incident.

 Let me be clear, every shot may have been justified, however, gambling that every juror understands the nuances and factors associated with a self-defense/use of deadly force incident are not worth it in my estimation.